khandokar/mysite/README.md

 My Lamda(s), SNS, SQS, Dynamodb and API gateway all were in my academic account.
 I created all of them in personal account.
 I changed some of the service name.
 Change the url in website code .
 User cannot post repeated submit now in contact form.
 Upload in s3 bucket.

+# 28-01-2024

+I removed the proxy from here, enabled CROS in api.
+Update the favicon.ico.
+Replace the demo apit to production api.
+Record the demo.
+Tried to complete the recording in 15 min.
+Forgot to mention the certificate in the demo.